TABLE OF CONTENTS

 (3) In regard to a claim arising out of exposure to a toxic substance under Part E, the last date on which a covered Part E employee was employed at the DOE facility or RECA section 5 facility, as appropriate, at which the exposure took place.

-yy.
+ccc.
 Toxic substance means any material that has the potential to cause illness or death because of its radioactive, chemical, or biological nature.

-ccc.
-Worst-case assumption is a term used to describe a type of assumption used in certain instances for certain dose reconstructions.
+ggg.
+Worst-Case Assumption is a term used to describe a type of assumption used in certain instances for certain dose reconstructions.
 It assigns the highest reasonably possible value to a radiation dose of a covered employee based on reliable science, documented experience, and relevant data.